mdeniz/marcus_bikes/README.md

 [Introduction]

-* Entity for different options of products: certain customizable parts are indeed options of the product.
-Polymorphic relationships
+* "Options" entity for different options of products: certain customizable parts are indeed options of the product.
+Polymorphic relationships for the price changes
 * Parts as a separate entity from Product.
 * Represent incompatibilities and calculate compatibility or the othe way around?